OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 #### Dynamic Analysis

-In iOS, debugging an app is always feasible: provided the app is running on an iOS device that is linked to a laptop running Xcode, attaching the lldb debugger to the process running the app is always possible.
-However, depending on the mode in which the app was generated and the information that is leaked by development code (see former section for minimizing this quantity of code), the amount of useful and immediate information that will be available will not be the same, hence will make the job of an attacker more difficult.
+In iOS, debugging an app is often feasible on a jailbroken device after Clutching and by using the debug-server.
+Note: if the application is equiped with anti-reverse engineering controls, then the debugger can be detected and stopped.
+Therefore it is recommended to debug the application and see what information and/or debug functionality is still available.

 ### Finding Debugging Symbols